ChrisTimperley/se-artifact-sharing/README.md

 * [Michael Hilton](http://www.cs.cmu.edu/~mhilton) (Carnegie Mellon University)

-If you have any questions about the research or this replication package, you should email any of the investigators above.
+If you have any questions about the research or this replication package, you should email any of the investigators listed above.

 ## Citation Guidelines